lino-framework/book/docs/specs/checkdata.rst

 Overview
 ========

-A :term:`data problem` is a database integrity problem that is not visible by the DBMS because detecting it requires higher business intelligence.
-Some data problems can be fixed automatically, others need human interaction.
-Lino provides a framework for managing and handling these problems in different ways.
+A :term:`data problem` is an issue with database integrity that is not detected by the DBMS because seeing it requires higher business intelligence.
+Some data issues can be fixed automatically, others need human interaction.
+Lino provides a framework for managing and handling data problems in different ways.

 The application developer defines the rules for detecting data problems by writing :term:`data checkers <data checker>`.

-Examples of data checkers are:

-- :class:`lino_xl.lib.countries.models.PlaceChecker`
-- :class:`lino_xl.lib.beid.mixins.BeIdCardHolderChecker`
-- :class:`lino_xl.lib.addresses.mixins.AddressOwnerChecker`
-- :class:`lino.mixins.dupable.DupableChecker`
-- :class:`lino_welfare.modlib.pcsw.models.SSINChecker`
-- :class:`lino_welfare.modlib.pcsw.models.ClientCoachingsChecker`
-- :class:`lino_welfare.modlib.isip.mixins.OverlappingContractsChecker`
-- :class:`lino_welfare.modlib.dupable_clients.models.SimilarClientsChecker`

 Lino automatically adds a button "Update data problems" on objects for which there is at least one :term:`data checker` available.